 Under our license agreements with Kissei and Merck Serono, we may be required to pay royalties in the future.
-In addition, pursuant to the Kissei license and supply agreement, we have agreed to make aggregate milestone payments in the future of up to \$58.0 million upon the achievement of specified developmental milestones, such as the initiation of clinical trials and receipt of regulatory approvals.
+In addition, pursuant to the Kissei license and supply agreement, we have agreed to make aggregate milestone payments of up to \$63.0 million upon the achievement of specified developmental milestones, such as the initiation of clinical trials and receipt of regulatory approvals, out of which \$5.0 million were already paid as of September 30, 2017.
 With respect to any product we commercialize under the Kissei license and supply agreement, we have agreed to make additional aggregate milestone payments of up to \$125.0 million to Kissei upon the achievement of specified commercial milestones.

-We enter into contracts in the normal course of business with CROs for clinical trials, preclinical studies, manufacturing and other services and products for operating purposes.
+We enter into contracts in the normal course of business with CROs for clinical trials, nonclinical studies, manufacturing and other services and products for operating purposes.
 These contracts generally provide for termination upon notice, and therefore we believe that our non-cancelable obligations under these agreements are not material.